MSUSEL/reu-2023-snort/README.md

 5. To begin the container, run the command ***docker run -d -p 8000:80 --name webserver benign:latest***
 6. In another terminal window, begin wireshark in packet sniffing mode with the command ***sudo wireshark***
 7. From the wireshark GUI, select the docker0 network to monitor traffic from.
 8. In a third terminal window, run the command ***sudo snort -c /usr/local/etc/snort/snort.lua -i docker0 -k none -A alert_fast -l /home/USERNAME***.
-This will monitor network traffic on the docker0 network and log any alerts to your home directory in linux.
+This will monitor network traffic on the docker0 network and log any alerts to a document titled 'alert_fast.txt' located in your home directory in linux.
 9. Open google chrome and go to **localhost:8000**
 10.